Maxime Stefani

-Maxime Stefani (born 10 March 1998) is a French professional rugby league footballer who plays as a forward for Toulouse Olympique in the Championship and France at international level.
+Maxime Stefani (born 10 March 1998) is a French professional rugby league footballer who plays as a forward for Toulouse Olympique in the Super League and France at international level.

 He previously played for the Saint-Gaudens Bears.

 In February 2022 Stefani made his Toulouse début in the Super League against the Warrington Wolves, scoring a try on debut.

 In October 2022 he was named in the France squad for the 2021 Rugby League World Cup.

 His younger brother, Mattéo, has also played rugby league for Toulouse.